MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/registering-ndis-qos-capabilities.md

 # Registering NDIS QoS Capabilities

-Miniport drivers regsiter the following Quality of Service (QoS) capabilities with NDIS during network adapter initialization:
+Miniport drivers register the following Quality of Service (QoS) capabilities with NDIS during network adapter initialization:

 - The NDIS QoS hardware capabilities that the network adapter supports.